-Hopkins have recently received planing for an iconic medical research building on the Royal Free Hospital's campus in north London.
+Hopkins Architects have been commissioned to design an iconic medical research building on the Royal Free Hospital's campus in north London.
 The building will create a centre of research excellence for the clients, a joint partnership between the Royal Free Charity, University College London and the Royal Free London NHS Foundation Trust.

 The Institute will be a cost-effective and adaptable facility that will improve the provision of care for patients and allow public outreach and engagement.
 The light-filled interior has been designed to foster enhanced interaction amongst researchers, with research facilities and supporting space making the heart of the Institute a vibrant international hub for clinical research.